davidrunger/runger_config/README.md

 ### Multi-env configuration

 _⚡️ This feature will be turned on by default in the future releases.
-You can turn it on now via `config.anyway_config.future.use :unwrap_known_environments`._
+You can turn it on now via `config.runger_config.future.use :unwrap_known_environments`._

 If the YML does not have keys that are one of the "known" Rails environments (development, production, test)—the same configuration will be available in all environments, similar to non-Rails behavior: